nosilver4u/imsanity/readme.txt

 == Changelog ==

+= 2.7.1 =
+* changed: clarify text for queue reset button
+* changed: Delete Originals function in bulk/selective resizer will clean metadata if original image is already gone

 = 2.7.0 =
 * changed: bulk resizer will resize all images with no limits, use list mode for selective resizing
 * added: see current dimensions and resize individual images in Media Library list mode